comegrant/dbt_docs_test/projects/powerbi/README.md

 ### What is specified in the custom theme?
 - Colors:
     - There are 6 official colors in the template.
 In visualisations that include colors, the four first colors should always be used.
 In order to maintain consistency, make sure that the color of a brand is always the same.
 The brand colors should always be:
-        - Adams Matkasse: Blue
+        - Adams: Blue
         - GodtLevert: Green
-        - Linas Matkasse: Pink
+        - Linas: Pink
         - Retnemt: Yellow
     - There are also colors for good, bad and neutral (green, yellow, red)
     - Background color (behind visualizations) is standardized in the theme.